zmweske/Lock-Screen-Pull/README.md

 where all of the processed images are placed, ready for manual sorting

 - `horizontal\` & `vertical\`
-empty folders used to manually separate the 1920x1080 and 1080x1920 images
+empty folders used to separate the 1920x1080 and 1080x1920 images

 ## TODO
 - [x] Automatically set up directory
 - [x] Remove images that have been seen previously
 - [x] Create custom setup location variable
-- [ ] Automatically remake and remove `temp\` before and after operations
+- [x] Automatically remake and remove `temp\` before and after operations
-- [ ] Sort images by vertical vs horizontal
+- [x] Sort images by vertical vs horizontal